Alex9688CSC/victorlyapp/README.md

 - Frontend: the frontend NFT marketplace was developed with React.js and web3.js with integrated OpenSea SDK using JavaScript.
 - Contracts: NFTs contracts were created with ERC 721 standard supported by Openzeppelin, supported by the Truffle.js  development environment.

+The project has two versions, branch main and Jul-19, with different implementations of OpenSeaSDK.
+The final version is integrated into the Victor.ly Github.